naruyaizumi/liora/README.md

 ---

 > [!WARNING]
-> 🚫 **Credit removal or alteration is strictly prohibited.**
+> 🚫 **Credit removal, modification, or selling this source code is strictly prohibited.**
+>
-> Please keep author credits intact in all visible places (README, config, about commands, etc.).
+> 🔖 You must **keep all author credits intact** in visible places such as:
+> - README.md
+> - Configuration files
+> - Bot commands (`about`, `info`, etc.)
+>
+> 💸 **Selling, monetizing, or redistributing this source code for personal gain is not allowed.**
+> This project is open-source and meant for learning, collaboration, and community growth — not exploitation.
+>
-> Credits are not just names — they represent respect to contributors who made this project possible.
+> ❤️ Remember: Credits are not just names.
+They represent *respect, recognition, and appreciation* to contributors who made this project possible.

 ---

-> [!DANGER]
-> 🔥 Unauthorized redistribution or publishing modified versions without proper credit may lead to:
-> - Permanent bans from contributing to this repository.
-> - Your forked project being **reported for license violations**.
-> - Removal of access to related resources or communities connected to this project.
->
-> Keep it sweet 🍬, respect the rules, and everyone wins. ❤️

 ## 📌 Changelog